Travel Report: Daegu Gyeongbuk English Village, Daegu.

 April 2019.
-The whole point of flying out to the Korean city of Daegu was to see my old mate Wonderboy.
-Having embarked on extended travels together throughout Cambodia, China, Japan and Spain, I was chomping at the bit to be adding South Korea to our explored list.
-As an added bonus, it was also great to save some money on hotel costs and crash at his studio pad where he works at Daegu Gyeongbuk English Village.
+The whole point of coming to the Korean city of Daegu was for a catch up with my old friend Wonderboy.
+Following our travel adventures in Cambodia, China, Japan and Spain, I was excited to be adding a corner of South Korea to our explored list.
+Moreover, I was able to save on hotel costs when Wonderboy revealed I could crash at his studio apartment in the grounds of DGEV, Daegu Gyeongbuk English Village.

-I found myself really impressed by the creativity that went into these rooms and Wonderboy admitted it was a lot of fun doing the classes.
+I found myself really impressed by the creativity that went into these rooms and Wonderboy admitted it’s lot of fun giving the classes.
 A friend of mine, stuck in a somewhat meh Korean language school, couldn’t help but surmise: “F***, they get their own TV studio and I’m still fighting for crayons”.

 For more info on Daegu Gyeongbuk English Village, check out their website here.